hemantasapkota/mixpanel-swift/README.md

 ### How does it work ? ###

 This projects wraps the [mixpanel-iphone](https://github.com/mixpanel/mixpanel-iphone) as a Swift framework and makes it Carthage compatible.
 To achieve this, it adds the source from [mixpanel-iphone](https://github.com/mixpanel/mixpanel-iphone) as a git subtree module in to the folder *mixpanel-src*.
-This makes it easier to update the source.
+This makes it easier to update the source in the future with the command ```git subtree pull```.

 ### Installation ###